Veterinary Technician Schools in Alaska

 Vet Tech Licensing in Alaska

 As mentioned in the introduction, veterinary technicians must be licensed by the Alaska State Board of Veterinary Examiners in order to practice the profession in the state.
-There are varying routes to qualify, but the application to the Alaska Department of Labor and Workforce Development calls for:
+There are varying routes to qualify, but the application to the Alaska Division of Corporations, Business and Professional Licensing calls for:

 • Notarized application